Things To Do

 Camel's Hump (Burrows Trail)

 Vermont's third-highest peak at 4,083 feet.
-The Burrows Trail is the most popular route -- 2.1 miles to the summit with about 2,280 feet of gain.
+The Burrows Trail is the most popular route, 2.1 miles to the summit with about 2,280 feet of gain.
 The summit is above treeline with exposed rock and alpine vegetation; stay on marked trails.
-Allow 4-5 hours round trip.
+Allow 4 to 5 hours round trip.

 One of Vermont's 4,000-footers at 4,006 feet, with an exposed alpine summit and views in every direction.
 About 5 miles round trip with roughly 2,000 feet of elevation gain.
 Parking at the gap is limited (~20 spots) and fills early.